My name is John Leslie and I am the grandson of Najeeb Khalaf, My wife is Sarah Leslie. These are my two children Noah and Genev’e Leslie.

 Our second baby was born and a precious daughter!
 Our daughter was born with Dr. Cross’s help, and it was again a very happy day.
 She was born on June 18th, 2007, one day after her grandmother’s birthday.

-Our second baby with Down syndrome, and she too, as the Lord said, was perfect, weighing 7.7 pounds!
+Our second baby with Down syndrome, and she too, as the Lord said, was God’s perfect will, weighing 7.7 pounds!
 Praise the Lord.
 Oh, and her name, you ask?
-It is Genev’e!
+It’s Genev’e!
 When we had honeymooned in Switzerland, we were told, while looking at the beautiful Lake Geneva, that the name Geneva means to gush forth.
 Well, this is the joy we experienced when Genev’e was born, and so this is her name!
 Later we discovered that her name actually means the same as Genevieve came from the following.
 Mouth of the waters: The city of Geneva, Switzerland, where the Rhône River flows out of Lake Geneva, gets its name from the Celtic word Genava, which means “mouth” or “estuary”.
 This is the source of the “gushing” association.

 He keeps us as children with childlike hearts.
 I am glad for that.
 Not knowing anything but Christ crucified.
 Never to boast in what I am or have become.
 Never to know anything but He who first loved me.